lostjared/Fractal.Generator.JavaScript/README.md

 - Generates fractals using HTML5 Canvas.
 - Displays a loading message while generating the fractal.
 - Option to save the generated fractal image as a PNG file.

-## Known Issues

-- WebGL versions do not seem to be working on Android.

 ## Getting Started